CarleneCannon-Conner/todo/README.md

-# todo
+# todo app
-Exploring state in React
+Exploring state in React by creating a todo app

 ## Tasks I aim to acheive
 - [x] With useState have Add and remove items functionality